 As a seasoned litigator, Scott primarily focuses on commercial and personal disputes.
 He represents small businesses, franchise owners, developers, contractors, subcontractors, suppliers, associations, churches, professionals and individuals.
 He handles a wide variety of litigation and is known for formulating creative settlements.
 Because litigation can be costly, Scott is dedicated to finding practical resolutions of disputes, including the use of mediation and arbitration.
 However, if a settlement cannot be reached, he is skilled at successfully representing his clients before judges and juries in court.

 Scott is one of only a handful of lawyers in the area that regularly practice franchise law.
-He routinely advises clients in all areas of franchising, including formation, franchise review, lease review, contract drafting and negotiations, and franchise agreement litigation, if needed.
+He routinely advises clients in all areas of franchising, including formation, franchise review, lease review, contract drafting and negotiations, buying and selling of franchises, and franchise agreement litigation, if needed.
 His depth and diverse experience in franchise law allows him to provide clients with reasonable suggestions and changes to standard franchise agreements that protect their interests.

-Examples of other business litigation matters Scott handles include business partnership and shareholder disputes, fraud and other business torts, as well as covenants not-to-compete, contract disputes, commercial landlord/tenant disagreements, and commercial and residential real estate litigation.
+Examples of other business matters Scott handles include business partnership and shareholder disputes, fraud and other business torts, as well as covenants not-to-compete, contract disputes, commercial landlord/tenant disagreements, the purchase and sale of privately-held businesses, and commercial and residential real estate litigation.

 His construction litigation experience includes defect issues in materials, construction or design; damage and delay; claims resolution; contract negotiation; betterment; mechanic’s liens; collections and financing issues.